-WashU IT and the Office of the Chief Information Officer seek to engage the university’s technology end users at all levels through various collaboration efforts.
-Customer Relationship Management (CRM) is one of those.
+Washington University Information Technology and the Office of the Chief Information Officer seek to engage the university’s technology end users at all levels through various collaboration efforts, including Customer Relationship Management (CRM).

-We’d like you to think of us as a partner, and our focus is building relationships and effective communications that enable you to better leverage information and technology in support of your missions.
-We work to be the voice of the customer to IT, as well as the voice of IT to the customer.
+Think of us as a partner, as our focus is building relationships and effective communications that enable you to better leverage information and technology in support of your individual missions.
+We work to bridge the gap between the customer and IT by being the voice of the customer to IT and the voice of IT to the customer.

 We have regular connections with leadership, IT, and other campus unit members to address:

-- What’s new and changing with campus IT services and projects, as well as with units’ academic and administrative activities.
+- What is new and changing with campus IT services and projects, as well as with units’ academic and administrative activities.

-- What’s important for campus units, and how technology can help address near-term challenges as well as support longer-term strategic goals.
+- What is important for campus units and how technology can help address near-term challenges as well as support longer-term strategic goals.

-- How the CIO and WashU IT is doing in meeting the needs of the units, be it with our current or planned IT services.
+- How the CIO and WashU IT is performing with regards to meeting the needs of the units with our current or planned IT services.

 We work to understand the campus needs, challenges, and concerns.
-Our end goal is always to produce better outcomes.
-Here are some of the ways we do this:
+Our end goal is to produce better outcomes.
+Some of our tools and methods include:

-- Customer Advocacy — We advocate for your needs and those of the campus community.
+- Customer Advocacy: We advocate for your need and those of the campus community.